winton/typectl/README.md

 ## Each

-The `each` function has the same signature as `all`, but runs the functions sequentially.
+The `each` function has the same signature as `all`, but runs functions sequentially.

 ## Props